Age of Aquarius

 An Age of Aquarius symbol: Leonardo da Vinci's Vitruvian Man.
 Da Vinci drew the original of this figure c.
 1487.
-Chakras, or energy centers, were added later.
+Chakras, or energy centers, have been superimposed digitally.

-The Age of Aquarius, in astrology, is either the current or forthcoming astrological age, depending on the method of calculation.
-Astrologers maintain that an astrological age is a product of the Earth's slow precessional rotation and lasts for 2,160 years, on average (one 25,920 year period of precession, or great year, divided by 12 zodiac signs equals a 2,160 year astrological age).
+In astrology, the Age of Aquarius is either the current or forthcoming astrological age, depending on the method of calculation.
+Astrologers maintain that an astrological age is a product of the Earth's slow precessional rotation and lasts for 2,160 years, on average (one 25,920 year period of precession, or great year, divided by 12 zodiac signs equals a 2,160‑year astrological age).

 There are various methods of calculating the boundaries of an astrological age.
 In Sun-sign astrology, the first sign is Aries, followed by Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius, and Pisces, whereupon the cycle returns to Aries and through the zodiacal signs again.
 Astrological ages proceed in the opposite direction.
 Therefore, the Age of Aquarius follows the Age of Pisces.
 (Note: (Spencer 2000) chapter 7, "Love shall steer the stars – the long dawning of the age of Aquarius.)